 This case is being investigated as a hate crime and the investigation has yet to determine what caused the fire.
 However, Brown later told CNN that they have concluded that the fire was intentional.
 An $11,000 reward has been offered for information that leads to an arrest.

-Clarion-Ledger reporter Therese Apel posted a statement on Twitter confirming that the FBI is already investigating the situation.
+Clarion-Ledger reporter Therese Apel posted a statement on Twitter confirming that the FBI quickly began investigating the situation.
 Here’s the full statement:

 The FBI Jackson Division is aware of the situation in Greenville, and we are working with our local, state and federal law enforcement partners to determine in any civil rights crimes were committed.

-The ATF and the State Fire Marshall already arrived on the scene of the fire Tuesday night.
+The ATF and the State Fire Marshall arrived on the scene of the fire shortly after it was first reported.

 During the press conference, officials said that they have no suspects, although police are talking with a “person of interest.”
 There is no surveillance footage of the scene, but they ask for anyone who might have filmed the fire to come forward.